ActionSA's GNU Performance Tracker

 2023/24: Annual report outstanding

-Crime
+Crime & safety

 This metric tracks the number of murders committed daily, offering insight into the government’s performance in combating violent crime and the effectiveness of law enforcement measures aimed at reducing murder rates.
 Recognising the challenge of combatting this social ill, ActionSA challenges the government to commit to halving the murder rate by 2029, targeting less than 38 murders per day by that year.